amit123-k/amit_ws/src/autobot/README.md

 ## This package contains the steps to test the package.
+Open a new terminal for each command below.
 1. Build the package and Source the workspace:

    ``` bash